 Convenience spending

 This includes things like bottled water on the go when thirst strikes and spur-of-the-moment takeout meals because you’re too hungry to cook.
-We’ll say it again: Planning ahead can help you dodge these unnecessary costs.
+It's worth repeating: Planning ahead can help you dodge these unnecessary costs.

 Shipping charges